danstarns/graphql-arrows/README.md

 # graphql-arrows

-Work in progress 🚧

 Convert @neo4j/graphql type definitions into https://arrows.app/ diagram.
 Uses a React app with a iframe.
 Note the translation is only going one way typeDefs => arrows.

-## Issues

-1. Calculating the x & y so they do not overlap
-2. Cyclic relationships

 ## Getting Started